mitsuoxv/us-tariffs-on-china/China-hits-back.md

 hit-backs are half the size of their claims.
 My guess is that they calculated the size based on HTS 6 digit codes, while they actually impose tariffs based on both 6 and 8 digit codes.

+Even if retaliation size is less than claimed, US exports are being hurt.

 ## Libraries and functions